masesgroup/KNet/src/documentation/articles/performance.md

 These values are absolute and affected from the external conditions.
 To have a compare vision the application reports the percentile ratio between previous listed values:
 - **a value less than 100% means a better performance of KNet**
-- **a value higher than 100% means a better performance of Confluent.Kafka**
+- **a value higher than 100% means a better performance of Confluent.Kafka™**
-- **a value around 100% means comparable performance of KNet and Confluent.Kafka**
+- **a value around 100% means comparable performance of KNet and Confluent.Kafka™**

 The most important are Average, Standard deviation and Coefficient of Variation.